prabhattiwari8/sample-docker-app/README.md

 3. Build the Docker image:

-`docker build -t docker-app-sample`
+`docker build -t sample-docker-app`

 ### Running the Docker Container

 1. Start the Docker container:

-docker run -p 8080:80 docker-app-sample
+docker run -p 8080:80 sample-docker-app

 This command maps port 8080 on your local machine to port 80 in the container.